Grand Junction, Colorado

-Grand Junction is a home rule municipality that is the county seat and the most populous municipality of Mesa County, Colorado, United States.
-The city population was 65,560 at the 2020 United States Census, making Grand Junction the 17th most populous Colorado municipality and the most populous city in western Colorado.
+Grand Junction is a home rule municipality that is the county seat of and the largest city in Mesa County, Colorado, United States.
+Grand Junction's population was 65,560 at the 2020 United States census, making it the most populous city in western Colorado and the 17th most populous Colorado municipality overall.

+As western Colorado's largest city, Grand Junction is the economic and cultural center of the Western Slope region.
+The city is a transportation hub situated at the convergence of Interstate 70, U.S. Highway 50 and U.S. Highway 6.
+Grand Junction is also home to Colorado Mesa University, enrolling nearly 10,000 students annually.

+The city is the anchor of the Grand Junction metropolitan area, home to over 150,000 residents as of 2020.
+It is located in the heart of the Grand Valley, a large Colorado River valley stretching over 30 miles east-to-west and 5 miles north-to-south.
+Grand Junction comprises the largest urban center between Denver and Salt Lake City, as well as the most densely populated area and the only metropolitan area in Colorado outside of the Front Range Urban Corridor.

 Description

 Grand Junction is 247 mi west-southwest of the Colorado State Capitol in Denver.
 The city has a council–manager form of government.
 It is a major commercial and transportation hub within the large area between the Green River and the Continental Divide, and the largest city in Colorado outside of the Front Range Corridor.

 The city is along the Colorado River, at its confluence with the Gunnison River, which comes in from the south.
-"Grand" refers to the historical Grand River; it was renamed the Upper Colorado River in 1921.
+"Grand" refers to the historical Grand River, renamed the Upper Colorado River in 1921.
 "Junction" refers to the confluence of the Colorado and Gunnison rivers.
 Grand Junction has been nicknamed "River City".
 It is near the midpoint of a 30 mi arcing valley, known as the Grand Valley; since the late 19th century it has been a major fruit-growing region.
 The valley was long occupied by the Ute people and earlier indigenous cultures.
 It was not settled by European-American farmers until the 1880s.
 Since the late 20th century, several wineries have been established in the area.

 The Colorado National Monument, a unique series of canyons and mesas, overlooks the city on the west.
 Most of the area is surrounded by federal public lands managed by the US Bureau of Land Management.
 Interstate 70 connects the city eastward to Glenwood Springs and Denver and westward to Green River, Utah; Salt Lake City is reached to the west via Interstate 70 and U.S Route 6; and Las Vegas (via Interstate 70 and Interstate 15).